Bioconductor/bioconductor.org/content/developers/how-to/git-svn.md

 <a name="step-1c"></a>
 ### Step 1c: Add Push Hook

-Again in the nav bar at left, click on "Service Hooks".
+Again in the nav bar at left, click on "Webhooks & Services".
-Then click on "WebHook URLs". (there may be a number next to the link).
+Then click on "Add webhook".
+You may need to confirm your password here.

-In the URL box, enter:
+In the Payload URL box, enter:

     http://gitsvn.bioconductor.org/git-push-hook

 **Important Note**: This url must start with `http`, **not** `https`.

-Then click the **Update Settings** button.
+Leave "Payload version" alone (it should be "application/vnd.github-v3+form")

+Under "Which events", choose "Just the `push` event".
+Make sure the "Active" box is checked.
+Then click "Update webhook".

 This step lets Bioconductor know when there has been a push to your Github repository.